Pushp1992/Payment-gateway-UI-Vanila-JS/README.md

 9. validity date will be indented by space every 2 digit.
 10. For validity date (First 2 digit are always Month and last 2 digit are always year), which is validated at client.
 11. Card can be Saved, fetched and removed.
+12. Auto-tab: cursor should jump to next field on successful completion of one field.

 ## Learn More